aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/overview.md

   - Molecule artifacts are updated with your coverage.
   - Python syntax is valid.
   - All unit tests pass successfully.
-  - PEP 8 compliance is enforced, with the exception that lines may be greater than 80 characters in length.

 - A PR can be opened before all the work is complete.
 The PR state should be set to **draft** in this situation.
 The maintainer team will review PRs marked as ready for review (not in draft).